demisto/content/Packs/CarbonBlackDefense/Integrations/CarbonBlackLiveResponseCloud/README.md

 ### cbd-lr-reg-value-delete
 ***
-Delete a registry value on the remote machine
+Deletes a registry value on the remote machine.

 #### Base Command